Posture is a critical component of the human condition

-When you put in the plumb lines, things don't look as good.
+When you put in plumb lines, things don't look as good.

-It is easy to see her uneven shoulders, hips and arm length.
-I cannot be sure if she has scoliosis without an x-ray.
+It is easy to see her shoulders, hips and arm length are uneven.
+Its difficult to tell if she has scoliosis without an x-ray.
 But, scoliosis aside, I see a pinching of the muscles on her right side (shown left here), causing the right shoulder to drop and the right hip to elevate.
 You can plainly see her head is off to the left.
 This is her body's way to distribute the weight more evenly.

-- The head aligned directly over the body, so the middle of the ear is in line with the middle of the shoulder, the middle of the elbow, hip, knee and ankle bone.
+- Is the head aligned directly over the body, so the middle of the ear is in line with the middle of the shoulder, the middle of the elbow, hip, knee and ankle bone?

-- The neck, upper back, and low back show a nicely curved profile, a gentle "S" shape.
+- Are the neck, upper back, and low back nicely curved into a a gentle "S" shape?

-- The pelvis is in a neutral position, not tilting forward or tucking backward - easily seen in the lumbar area.
+- Is the pelvis in a neutral position, not tilting forward or tucking backward?
+This can easily be seen in the lumbar area.
 We want a gentle lordosis.

 Take a look at this young man, a fairly typical example:

-Now let's add a vertical plumb line and here we see how off balance he is.
+Now let's add a vertical plumb line and we see how his spine is off balance.

 The only place where he is plumb is at the knee, all other areas are off by up to 3 inches.